leonarrrrrd/leonarrrrrd/README.md

 # 🌿 hey there :)
 i'm leonard,<br>i study 🪨 _geology_ and 🏺 _archaeology_ and enjoy using my coding skills to work on environmental issues!

-i currently work on a geospatial api aggregator called marsilea
+i currently work on a environmental monitoring tool called marsilea